The Lancet: Open letter for the people of Gaza (2014)

 In August 2014 and during the 2014 Israel–Gaza conflict, The Lancet published an "Open letter for the people of Gaza" in their correspondence section.
-As reported in The Daily Telegraph, the letter "condemned Israel in the strongest possible terms, but strikingly made no mention of Hamas' atrocities."
-According to Haaretz, the authors of the letter include doctors who "are apparently sympathetic to the views of David Duke, a white supremacist and former Ku Klux Klan Grand Wizard."
-One of the doctors responded by saying that the letter was a legitimate exercise in freedom of expression, while a second one stated that he had no knowledge about David Duke or the Ku Klux Klan.
+In response, Jake Wallis Simons of The Daily Telegraph argued that the letter "condemned Israel in the strongest possible terms, but strikingly made no mention of Hamas' atrocities."

-The editor of The Lancet, Richard Horton, said: "I have no plans to retract the letter, and I would not retract the letter even if it was found to be substantiated".
-However, Horton subsequently came to Israel's Rambam Hospital for a visit and said that he "deeply, deeply regret[ted] the completely unnecessary polarization that publication of the letter by Dr Paola Manduca caused."

 Mark Pepys, a member of the Jewish Medical Association, criticised the letter as being a "partisan political diatribe" inappropriate for a serious publication.
-Pepys criticised Richard Horton personally for allowing the publication of such political views.
+Pepys criticised Richard Horton personally for allowing the publication of what he deemed to be political views; and one's that didn't align with his own.